TreeLLi/DA-Alone-Improves-AT/README.md

 # Dependencies

-* The training script is based on the PyTorch official [example](https://github.com/pytorch/examples/tree/master/imagenet)
+* The training script is based on [Combating-RO-AdvLC](https://github.com/TreeLLi/Combating-RO-AdvLC)
 * the code of Wide ResNet is a revised version of [wide-resnet.pytorch](https://github.com/meliketoy/wide-resnet.pytorch).
 * the code of PreAct ResNet is from [Alleviate-Robust_Overfitting](https://github.com/VITA-Group/Alleviate-Robust-Overfitting)
 * Stochastic Weight Averaging (SWA): [Alleviate-Robust_Overfitting](https://github.com/VITA-Group/Alleviate-Robust-Overfitting)